Heyter/BattleofSpades/README.md

 If you like you can help me by sending me your benchmarks of the client (use Fraps or something else).

 Please also provide information about your graphics card and cpu.

+Head over to http://bytebit.info.tm/benchmark.php to submit your data.